tjmahr/dissertation/docs/04-hypotheses.md

 In this section, I outline the main hypotheses I plan to study for each specific aim.
-This section is intended to preregister the main analyses for this project, so I can cleanly separate confirmatory and exploratory results.
+This section is intended to preregister the main analyses for this project, so I can cleanly identify confirmatory versus exploratory results.

 Specific Aim 1 (Familiar Word Recognition and Lexical Competition)